AUAP/AP2018/class01/class01.md

 - why p5.js: 1/strong link to industry standard-js ; 2/values behind p5.js: free and open source, community outreach and diversity; 3/ work with network, browsers, and other web components pretty well; 4/good for sharing; 5/ a low barrier for novices but with rooms for complex programming.
 - can check out ["JavaScript Affogato: Programming a Culture of Improvised Expertise"](https://muse.jhu.edu/article/685007/pdf) (2018) by Brian Lennon
     - interesting link/history about java and js (in terms of positioning, target audiences and how they complement each other) -> also recalls the Javaapplet artworks from Cory Arcangel
-    - the success of js also about the problems of javaapplets in terms of security and performance
+    - the success of js is also about the problems of javaapplets in terms of security and performance
     - js is a multiparadigm langauge including procedural/imperative in the case of C, functional in the case of Scheme, and OO in the case of self. (p.
 65)
+- By explaining the function setup() and draw(), it can point to the quick running of code that displays an illusion of a static ellipse (if you put the code in draw() function).
+Then, it can further link to Wendy Chun's idea about the myth of WYSIWYG or David Berry's text (p.38 - The philosophy of software) on how it mediates our experiences in real-time.
+- the mini ex here can think a bit more in relation to the reflection of free and open source culture